curityio/devops-dashboard-example/doc/oauth-flow.md

     -d "token=$ACCESS_TOKEN") | jq
 ```

-You will then see the groups claim issued.\
-For user accounts from a data source, the `groups` claim is used.\
+For user accounts from a data source, the `groups` claim controls permissions to the DevOps dashboard.\
 The website tutorial explains how this is populated, and how to test the groups claim for a user:

 ```json